What will I learn?

 Across your modules you will be assessed through a range of methods including essays, literature reviews, presentations and examinations.

 The modules on this programme have been developed to give you a thorough preparation for a range of related undergraduate degrees.
-Modules will typically include subjects such as Sociology, Politics and International Relations - all key disciplines within Social Science.

 Our Inquiry and Research Skills for Social Science is a core module on this course, and is delivered in two parts to complement your other modules.
 The first part of this module looks at developing core research and inquiry skills including academic searching, using sources, teamwork, reflection and problem based learning inquiries.
 The second part of the module allows you to put everything you have learnt into practice through a research based project.